 - A change of clothing (to be updated each season), placed in a plastic bag to be kept in your child's cubby. - "Indoor" shoes (sneakers or slippers with firm soles) to be left at school in winter months.
 When the weather becomes inclement, children take off their boots or shoes near the entryway of their studio.
 Once children remove their outdoor shoes, they can put on their "indoor" shoes, keeping the studio floors dry. - Rain boots.
-Teachers would be grateful if you left a pair of rain boots for your child at school for muddy play space days and nature walks.
-Rain pants are also a great idea.
+Please have a pair of rain boots and rain pants for your child at school (Monday-Friday) for muddy play space days and nature walks.

-PLEASE LABEL ALL CLOTHING AND FOOTWEAR WITH YOUR CHILD'S NAME!
+LABEL ALL CLOTHING AND FOOTWEAR WITH YOUR CHILD'S NAME!
 Unlabeled belongings found about the school will be put into the Lost and Found box.
 Items not claimed by the end of the school year are donated to Goodwill.
 Permanent markers are always available in the child's studio or the office.
-LNS recommends mabelslabels.com.
+LNS recommends purchasing labels from mabelslabels.com.